-Gender Studies in Indonesia
+4.5.
+Gender Studies In Indonesia

 Violence against women is often referred to as gender-based violence as recorded in General Recommendation No. 19 Committee on the Elimination of All Forms of Discrimination against Women (1992) on Violence against Women.
 Some examples of forms of gender-based violence are first, sexual violence which includes rape, trafficking of women for sexual purposes, sexual harassment, sexual torture, sexual exploitation, sexual slavery, intimidation or assaults with sexual nuances, sexual control, forced abortion, inhuman punishment. sexual themes, forced marriage, forced prostitution, forced pregnancy and sexual practices that harm or discriminate against women.
 Second, physical violence that can be detected in everyday life, namely the presence of pain or scarring, which can be marked as the occurrence of physical violence that has gender or sexual bias motives and assumptions.
 Third, harmful traditional / socio-cultural practices where these practices involve female genital mutilation, forced marriage and marriage at an early age.
 Fourth, social and economic violence.
 The gender study itself is basically contained in the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) adopted from the United Nations in 1979 to protect women's rights.
-As a concrete step for the government in implementing accelerated and equitable development in various regions in Indonesia, the issue of gender pengarustamaan is contained in the vision of national development through the elimination of gender discrimination.
-One of the national developments that have been determined through the National Medium Term Development Plan (RPJMN) 2010-2014 and the 2015-2019 National Medium Term Development Plan (RPJMN).
+As a concrete step for the government in implementing accelerated and equitable development in various regions in Indonesia, the issue of gender mainstreaming is contained in the vision of national development through the elimination of gender discrimination.
+One of the national developments that have been determined through the RPJMN 2010-2014 and the RPJMN 2015-2019 [22].